korena/dotfiles/nvim_config/README.md

 - Resolve all the issues that come up when you `$ vim ~/.config/nvim/init.vim` (just an example of openning a file in neovim)
 - Run `PackerSync` and resolve any issues for failed packages, and document them here!
+- Run `:UpdateRemotePlugins` for wilder issues that you don't understand.